India vs Oman: Igor Stimac gets it right but the defence lets him down | Goal.com

 Quite incredibly, it didn't seem as if Oman came up with a new strategy to carve open the Indian defence - it looked to be a matter of the whole team being out of breath.
 Rahul Bheke, who has not had a great national team stint since making his debut for the Blue Tigers, cracked under pressure once again.
 The rest of the Indian backline did not cover themselves in glory either.

-A lofted ball from the deep had the defence in disarray and an alert Al Mandhar ghosted past the Indian defence and poked the ball past Gurpreet, who had a brilliant game otherwise.
-Rahul Bheke failed to nick the ball in front of his marker, allowing an easy ball for Al Mandhar who cut in and found the top corner to make it 2-1 in the 90th minute.
-The crowd which had cheered on top of their voice for the entire 90 minutes, had their hearts broken.
+A lofted ball from the deep had the defence in disarray and an alert Al Mandhar ghosted past the Indian defence and poked the ball past Gurpreet, with Bheje particularly at fault for letting his man run easily past him.
+He would then failed to nick the ball in front of his marker, allowing Al Mandhar to turn him easily and run into the penalty box.
+He would cut in and find the top corner to make it 2-1 in the 90th minute.
+The crowd which had cheered on top of their voice for the entire 90 minutes had their hearts broken.
 They were so close.